T4GLTD/IIoT/HOL/IOTHubPiHackathon/AzureFunction/README.md

     - Under the *IoT Hub* drop down box, select your IoT Hub eg. Iothandsonlabs
     - Under the *Endpoint* drop down box, select “Events (built-in endpoint)
     - Click “Select”
+    - *If you do not see an Iot Hub in the drop down list, select Custom, enter connstr as key and paste in the values of your Event Hub connection string from Built-in endpoints section of IoT Hub.*
     <p align="center">
     <img src="/HOL/IOTHubPiHackathon/images/IotHubConnection.jpg" width="50%" height="50%" />
     </p>